Anxiety Disrupting Daily Life?

 Separation Anxiety

-feeling scared (fear) or excessive distress when anticipating or experiencing separation from home or major attachment figures.
+Fear or excessive distress when anticipating or experiencing separation from home or major attachment figures.

-Contributing Factors and Sources of Anxiety
+Addressing the Primary Sources of Anxiety

 - A safe and natural approach